hlapp/wirelesstags-js/examples/auto-discover.js.md

 ### Start auto-update loop

-Once `platform.connect()` has succeeded, we can start the auto-update loop (which now is an auto-discovery with update) loop.
+Once `platform.signin()` has succeeded, we can start the auto-update loop (which now is an auto-discovery with update) loop.